julianxhokaxhiu/FFNx/docs/ff7/universal_buttons.md

 These atlases are FFNx runtime assets and are loaded directly from `data\png`; they do not use the regular `mod_path` external-texture directory.

+FFNx tries each extension listed in the `mod_ext` configuration option, in order, and loads the first available supported texture.
+With the default `mod_ext = ["dds", "png"]`, for example, `buttons_ps4.dds` takes priority over `buttons_ps4.png`.
+This extension priority applies independently to all four atlas basenames.

 ## Device selection and fallback

 When SDL gamepad input is enabled, FFNx selects the Xbox, PlayStation, or Nintendo Switch atlas from the connected controller type.
 Switch Pro Controllers, individual Joy-Cons, and paired Joy-Cons use the Switch atlas.
 With the legacy input backend, XInput devices use the Xbox atlas, DirectInput joysticks use the PlayStation atlas, and keyboard input uses the keyboard atlas.

-If the selected keyboard, Xbox, or Switch atlas is missing, FFNx falls back to `buttons_ps4.png`.
+If the selected keyboard, Xbox, or Switch atlas is missing, FFNx falls back to the available `buttons_ps4` atlas format.
 If the selected image has the wrong proportions, FFNx rejects it and records a warning in `FFNx.log`.

 Restart the game after replacing an atlas.
 The selected path is reported in `FFNx.log` as `Using button prompt atlas`.

 ## Atlas rules

-- Save the atlas as a PNG with transparency.
+- Save the atlas in a supported format listed in `mod_ext`, such as DDS or PNG, with transparency.
 - Keep the canvas proportions listed above.
 The dimensions may be scaled proportionally; for example, controller atlases may be 128 x 128 pixels.
 - At the reference dimensions, every sprite occupies a 100 x 100 pixel cell.
 Scale the cells with the canvas.
 - Do not move a sprite into another cell; the cell position defines its key or button.